Peter W. May

 Mount Sinai Health System

-Peter W. May, MBA, is Chairman of the Boards of Trustees of the Mount Sinai Health System and a longstanding member of the Boards of Trustees of The Mount Sinai Medical Center.
-He joined the Boards in 1989 and was named Chairman in 2002.
-During this time, he and Kenneth L. Davis, MD, President and CEO of the Mount Sinai Health System, led the turnaround of this major academic health center from serious financial difficulties to what is today one of the most profitable and fastest growing academic medical centers in the United States.
+Peter W. May, MBA, is Chairman Emeritus of the Boards of Trustees of the Mount Sinai Health System.
+He joined the Boards in 1989, was named Chairman in 2002, and served with distinction until April 2019.
+During this time, he and Kenneth L. Davis, MD, President and CEO of the Mount Sinai Health System, led the turnaround of this major academic health center from serious financial difficulties to what is today one of the largest and most innovative academic medical centers in the United States.

-Mr. May was President and Chief Operating Officer and a director of Triangle Industries, Inc. from 1983 until December 1988, when that company was acquired by Pechiney, S.A., a leading international metals and packaging company.
+From 1983 until December 1988, Mr. May was President and Chief Operating Officer and a director of Triangle Industries, Inc., the largest packaging company in the world and a Fortune 100 industrial company, when that company was acquired by Pechiney, S.A., a leading international metals and packaging company.

-In addition to his service to Mount Sinai, Mr. May is a Trustee of The University of Chicago, a member of its Executive Committee and a member of the Advisory Council on the Graduate School of Business at The University of Chicago.
-Mr. May is also a Trustee of Carnegie Hall, a Trustee of the New York Philharmonic, and a partner of the Partnership for New York City, as well as past Chairman of the UJA Federation's "Operation Exodus" campaign and an honorary member of the Board of Trustees of The 92nd Street Y. He is Chairman of the Board of The Leni and Peter May Family Foundation.
+In addition to his service to Mount Sinai, Mr. May is an Emeritus Trustee of The University of Chicago and a Life Member of the Advisory Council of The University of Chicago Booth School of Business.
+Mr. May is also an advisor and a member of the Executive Council of No Labels, an organization that seeks to build a bipartisan centrist bloc in Congress.
+He also serves as the Vice Chairman and Co-Chair Designate of the New York Philharmonic, a director of Lincoln Center for the Performing Arts, a trustee of the New-York Historical Society, a partner of the Partnership for New York City, an honorary member of the Board of Directors of the 92nd Street Y, and was the past Chairman of the UJA Federation's "Operations Exodus" campaign.
+He is Chairman of the Board of The Leni and Peter May Family Foundation.